 We’re getting closer to the day everyone has been talking about – the solar eclipse is almost here!
 If you plan on shooting photos of this astronomical event, you’ll need to gather up a few items to keep your camera and eyes safe.
-I ordered a solar filter sized to the biggest lens I plan to use.
-Once you have that, it is very easy to DIY a holder to keep your filter sheet where it needs to be, and keep it neat enough to use again for photos or on a telescope.
+I ordered this solar filter sized to the biggest lens I plan to use as well as glasses for safe viewing.
+Once you have that, it is very easy to DIY a holder to keep your filter sheet where it needs to be and keep it neat enough to use again for photos or on a telescope.

 You’ll need to cut two pieces of card stock to make a frame for your filter sheet.
 Cut a circle in the card stock to fit your particular lens – mine is just over 5″ across (this lens is massive!).
 Leave a few inches of frame around the circle so you have space to sandwich the filter in between the pieces of card stock with enough room to tape the edges.